 If I’m a customer that’s already in a heightened state of stress and anxiety, the last thing I want is to be treated like “just another number.”
 And while we know that the best customer support agents are empathetic, helpful and knowledgeable about the company’s products and services—that they can connect with the customer through relation and interaction—their time is limited, and staffing them can be cost prohibitive in times of great customer service demand.

 Yet, automation doesn’t mean the end of personalisation.
 On the contrary, virtual agents are flexible and customisable to provide a personal touch to the customers.
 They can provide technical assistance, sales-related information, and other necessary details in a personalised way, tailored down to the customer’s profile or any information they’ve already provided.

-Virtual agents can also be programmed with different types of styles for conversation.
+Chatbots can also be programmed with different types of styles for conversation.
 For example, they can initiate and continue the chat in a technical or friendly way, or can communicate with the customers in a helpful or humorous way as needed.

 4. Personify your brand in a pandemic